mguaraz120/liri-node-app/README.md

     node liri.js spotify-this-song <type your song>

     The app will display a list of information associated with the song.
 The app will also log all the results in the log.txt file.
-See screen-shot below:
+See below:

 <img src="images/spotify.PNG">